 ‘The average daily energy demand for space conditioning caused by the reference roof system was 20,500 BTU to 25,600 BTU (6 kWh – 8 kWh).
 However, the green roof system’s growing medium and plants modified the heat flow and reduced the average daily energy demand to less than 5,100 BTU (2 kWh) – a reduction of more than 75 percent.’

-The City of Toronto has estimated that the direct energy savings citywide, through reduced energy for cooling through wholescale city greening, would be in the order $22 Million and equivalent to 4.15kWh/m2 per year (a CO2 emission saving of 1.7kg/m2).
-There would also be a reduction in peak energy demand in the order of 114.6MW leading to fossil fuel reductions in the region of 56,300 metric tonnes per year.
+The City of Toronto has estimated that the direct energy savings citywide.
+The reduced energy for cooling through wholescale city greening, would be in the order $22 Million.
+This is equivalent to 4.15kWh/m2 per year (a CO2 emission saving of 1.7kg/m2).
+There would also be a reduction in peak energy demand in the order of 114.6MW.
+This would lead to fossil fuel reductions in the region of 56,300 metric tonnes per year.

 Studies by Environment Canada have shown that the upper floor of a building with a green roof is likely to save 20% of its energy demand by reducing its need for cooling.
 This study also calculated the reduction on floors below the upper floor.
 The summer savings on the top floor of the building would be in the order of 20%.
 If a building is five storeys or more, the total summer savings would be in the region of 6% and with a two-storey building, the total summer savings would be between 10 – 12%.